tpogden/ob-two/README.md

 ## How do I use it?

-Open `ob-two` in Matlab and run a test, e.g.
+Go to `ob-two` in Matlab and run a test, e.g.

     >> ob_two_pulse_test_a